ScottG489/scottg489.github.io/src/content/posts/conjob.md

 ## A little extra
 As avid docker users, you'd probably like to use docker inside your jobs, particularly if you're using it for CI.
-To help with this, ConJob allows you to specify a different container runtime.
-This will be the runtime that the containers (jobs) being run by ConJob are started with:
+To support this, ConJob allows you to specify a different [container runtime](https://github.com/opencontainers/runtime-spec).
+This will be the [runtime](https://docs.docker.com/engine/reference/commandline/run/#options) that the containers (jobs) being run by ConJob are started with:
 ```shell
 docker run -it \
   -p 8080:8080 \